Skip to main content

 The Chinese Learning Society is a student-run organization open to all NC State students interested in Chinese language and culture.
 We host weekly events that bring Chinese culture to life, from celebrating Lunar New Year and Mid-Autumn Festival, to enjoying Chinese movies and dramas, playing character and speaking games, collaborating with the Japanese Club on calligraphy, cooking Taiwanese and Chinese dishes, and even belting out Mandarin hits at Karaoke night!

 We also offer student-led Chinese study sessions—perfect for anyone looking to learn or improve their Chinese.
-Come do homework, practice speaking, and study together with fellow Chinese learners!
+Come do homework, practice speaking, and study together with fellow Chinese learners.
+Get involved by contacting Chinese Club faculty advisor Prof. Ying-Ju Chen.
+Learn about updates and events or follow the club on Instagram @ncstatecls

-If our in-house programs with WLC faculty don’t fit your need, the NCSU Study Abroad office that can connect you with study abroad programs around the globe!
+Want to study abroad to practice your language?
+We offer in-house programs with WLC faculty, and the NCSU Study Abroad office can connect you with study abroad programs around the globe!
 WLC advisors will work with you to find courses that fit into your degree program.